BarnesFoundation/barnes-tms-extract/README.md

 The image processor requires go-ifff.
 Installation instructions can be found at https://github.com/thisisaaronland/go-iiif

-The image processor also requires phantomjs.
-Install as appropriate for your system.

 If you plan on using the encrypted keys contained in this repository, then you will need to unlock the repo using git-crypt.
 Install git-crypt as appropriate for your system, then contact the repository admins for the key needed to unlock the repository.

 ## Setup